-We recommend feeding a large-breed puppy food and only large-breed puppy foods when these dogs are growing.
-Larger dogs have different requirements when puppies than smaller breed dogs.
+We recommend feeding large-breed puppy food and only large-breed puppy foods when these dogs are growing.
+Larger dogs have different requirements when puppies than small-breed dogs.
 If fed incorrectly, they can develop health problems later on.

 If your dog develops specific health problems, we do recommend choosing a food designed to conquer those health issues.
 Many conditions can be controlled somewhat through diet.

 The exercise requirements of this breed vary greatly.
 German Shepherds are extremely energetic.
 They need hours of exercise each day.
 After all, they are working dogs through and through and were bred to spend much of their time in the field.
 We only recommend purebred German Shepherds for active owners – for a good reason.

 However, the Great Pyrenees is far more laid back.
 Like most larger dogs, they don’t actually move very much.
 Instead, they spend much of their time lying around, though they can produce bouts of energy if required.
 Their guarding style typically involves laying around until something happens.